This design was created to brand an upcoming band project and promote a tour, while maintaining the band’s minimalist style and design.

 TOWN Restaurant Branding

-The branding package for TOWN restaurant meets the goals of clear brand communication and function by branding the restaurant with a fresh aesthetic that makes sense for the overall mission.
+This was a school assignment for typography and layout design, as well as branding.
+The branding package for TOWN Restaurant meets the goals of clear brand communication and function by branding the restaurant with a fresh aesthetic that makes sense for the overall mission.

 Design theory can be seen in these pieces with text hierarchy, image placement, white space, and layout, to effectively communicate the design purpose to its audience.